6 Steps to Less Mom Guilt: Brene Brown's "The Story I'm Telling Myself" Tool

-The moment I realized I was drowning in mom guilt it was an ordinary Tuesday.
+The moment I realized I was drowning in mom guilt was on an ordinary Tuesday.

 My four-year-old was having a meltdown - the kind where his whole body went rigid and he screamed like I'd committed a war crime by getting him to brush his teeth.
 I'd already tried: